 The idea of the town of Christmas hearts was to create a place in Aabenraa in which people can experience Christmas in a historic setting as it was in the year 1850.
 The town of Christmas hearts consists of wooden houses that are replicas of a number of the town’s old buildings such as the town hall, the church, the inn Sdr.
 Hostrup Kro, the church of Sct.
 Jørgens Kirke, the Folkehjemmet meeting house and the railway station.

-The town of Christmas hearts is located on the square at Storetorv.
+The town of Christmas hearts is located by the old railway station at Jernbanegade 2.
 Traditional Danish Christmas fare such as doughnuts and rice pudding are made on old-fashioned wood-burning stoves and given out free of charge in order to warm the hearts of visitors.